tentone/potree-core/README.md

     - These objects are created by the loader

 ### Notes
- - Since potree-core is mean to be used as library and not as a full software as potree some features are not available.
+ - Since potree-core is meant to be used as library and not as a full software as potree some features are not available.
  - EDL shading is not supported by potree core (might be added later).
+ - Removed classification and clipping functionality.
+ - Removed Arena 4D point cloud support.
  - GUI elements were removed from the library
    - PotreeViewer
    - Controls, Input, GUI, Tools
    - Anotations, Actions, ProfileRequest
    - Potree.startQuery, Potree.endQuery and Potree.resolveQueries
    - Potree.timerQueries
    - Potree.MOUSE, Potree.CameraMode
    - PotreeRenderer, RepRenderer, Potree.Renderer
      - JQuery, TWEEN and Proj4 dependencies

 ### Building